johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-02-10-implement-self-discover.md

 ...
 ```

-It is worth noting as this time that `@UserMessage` appears to be the only annotation in the LangChain4J frameowrk capable
+It is worth noting at this time that `@UserMessage` appears to be the only annotation in the LangChain4J frameowrk capable
 of handling multiple variables.

 #### Adapt